w4alf/AI-Projects/AI Models/README.md

 I will be uploading various Model Prediction types:

+ Classification Model:
-  Classification Prediction Model: This will use AutoML to Train and Deploy an AI model as an endpoint.
-This particular Model will predict whether a credit card
+ This will use AutoML to Train and Deploy an AI model as an endpoint for a model that is of a classification prediction type.
+This particular Model will predict whether a credit card transaction (based on features/values Fed to it.
+See the README.md in that folder for more details.